parfenyev/2d-turb-PINN/data_generation/README.md

 `./video.mp4` -- Vorticity dynamics for the generated data.

 All scripts in this folder are written in [Julia](https://julialang.org/).
-You can also [download the data](https://parfenyev.itp.ac.ru/data/2d-turb-PINN/) used for PINN training and validation in HDF5 format.
+You can also [download the data](https://parfenyev.itp.ac.ru/data/2d-turb-PINN/) used for PINN training and validation in HDF5 format and then go directly to the Python script `../PINN/PINN.ipynb`.
+Don't forget to update the file paths in the scripts.